TreacherousDev/Treacherous/README.md

 We then proceed with the folllowing sequence:
 1. For each marked cell, do as follows:
    1. Get all its unoccupied neighbors
-   2. Get the powerset of the combination of all nunoccupied neighbors (include empty)
+   2. Get the powerset of the combination of all unoccupied neighbors (include empty)
    3. For each set in the powerset, append the parent direction and get the sum of all elements in each set.
 Store the values in a list called room_selection
    5. Select 1 random element from room_selection and set it as the new value of the current cell
    6. Based on its value (room ID), mark all the opening directions and set them as children, excluding the direction of its parent.
 2. Get the next batch of marked cells and repeat.

 Let's run through this algorithm step by step and simulate the map in real time.
 In the example earlier, there are 2 marked cells.
 We iterate through all marked cells starting with the top one.
 The symbol X will be used to show the currently selected cell.
 ```
 -------
 ---X---